anabaei/javalearn/OOP.md

 * OOP is made of a number of entities referred to as objects.
 Program is divided into objects and data is hidden from extenal entities and focus is all about building blocks and objects.
 ### Static vs Singleton Classes
 * A `static` class is one that has only static methods, for which a better word would be "functions".
-The design style embodied in a static class is purely procedural.
+The design style embodied in a static class is purely procedural
+* Static class when we do not need to create an instance of the class then we will use static class.
+Static classes are sealed and therefore cannot be inherited.
+Outer classes cannot be static, but nested/inner classes can be and can use objects of outer class as params
+* Static methods can be in non static class but not opposite.
+Static mehtods in java belong to the class (not an instance of it).
+They use no instance variables and will usually take input from the parameters
 * `Singleton` on the other hand, is a pattern specific to OO design.
 It is an instance of an object (with all the possibilities inherent in that, such as polymorphism), with a creation procedure that ensures that there is only ever one instance of that particular role over its entire lifetime (garbage collector)
 * Heap memory has garbage collectors